 - Eating disorders (such as anorexia nervosa): Restrictive diets are often low in calcium and vitamin D—bone-strengthening essentials.

 - Smoking, or excess caffeine, alcohol or sodium intake: Each of these disrupts the bone-building process.

 - Low sex hormones: The body uses estrogen and testosterone as part of the bone-building process, so low levels can impact density.

 - Some medications: Prescriptions such as oral corticosteroids (used to treat inflammation, pain and chronic conditions such as asthma and rheumatoid arthritis) and seizure and acid reflux medications can contribute to decreased bone density.

-Because osteoporosis shows no warning signs until a fracture occurs, it’s important to get screened if you have any risk factors.
-The best test for osteoporosis is the dual emission x-ray absorptiometry scan (DEXA)—a very low level x-ray that measures the density of bones and predicts the risk of fracture.
+The best test for osteoporosis is the dual emission x-ray absorptiometry (DEXA) scan—a very low level x-ray that measures the density of bones and predicts the risk of fracture.
 DEXA scans are available at most hospitals, imaging facilities and many doctors’ offices.

 How to Protect Yourself

 Though these healthy habits have their most powerful effects the earlier you put them to work for you, starting them at any age can still bring you benefits that can help fend off osteoporosis.
 If you’ve already been diagnosed, these steps can help slow or even stop the progression of the disease.